JakeWnuk/rulecat/README.md

     - Select offset/starting index for toggles
 - Creates custom text rehashing based on an expression
     - Create a custom expression like `100xmd5(sha1(p))`
-- Creates dehexed text from `stdin`
-    - Only prints dehexed text
 - URL and HTML encodes text from `stdin`
     - Only prints encoded text